vmware/vmware-openapi-generator/README.md

 9. **host**: It is the IP Address of the host that serves the API.
 By default the value is < vcenter >
 10. **enable-filtering**: It is used to filter out internal and unrealeased API's so that if service info of the API is still under modification, it is skipped for processing.
 11. **oas** : This parameter is used to specify as to which version of swagger file the user wants to generate.
 By default the generated files are of version 3 i.e openapi.
 If the user wants to generate the version 2 files, the parameter needs to be passed explicitly.
+12. **mixed** : This parameter is used to specify whether deprecated APIs are going to be generated.
+By default the generated files do not contain information regarding the deprecated "/rest" APIs.
+If the user wants that information to be apparent in the generated files, then the parameter needs to be passed.

 ## Contributing